-Jewish Community Foundation Announces New Grant Opportunities for 2013
+Jewish Community Foundation Announces New Grant Opportunities for 2014

-The Jewish Community Foundation of the Jewish Federation of Greater Pittsburgh is now accepting applications for 2013 grants.
+The Jewish Community Foundation of the Jewish Federation of Greater Pittsburgh is now accepting applications for 2014 grants.

-The Foundation is making about $450,000 available in 2013 to fund one-time programs and projects that address vital human services, support lifelong Jewish learning, and create a vibrant and dynamic Jewish community in Pittsburgh.
+The Foundation is making about $500,000 available in 2014 to fund one-time programs and projects that address vital human services, support lifelong Jewish learning, and create a vibrant and dynamic Jewish community in Pittsburgh.
 The Foundation gives special consideration to projects that advance quality and access in the areas of Jewish education, teens/camping, and Israel travel.
-Grants typically range from $2,000 to $25,000.
+Grants typically range from $10,000 to $25,000.

 Non-profit organizations working to address these goals are invited to apply.
-The grant application must be submitted by 1pm on Friday, April 5th for consideration in the main spring grant cycle.
+The grant application must be submitted by 5pm on Monday, March 3rd for consideration in the main spring grant cycle.
 Awardees will be notified in June.
-Applicants may request expedited review in cases where grant decisions and/or funds are needed before July 1, 2013.
+Applicants may request expedited review in cases where grant decisions and/or funds are needed before July 1, 2014.